 The driving force to maintain the very large Mono distribution has shrunk significantly.

-As many said, .NET 6 is going to be the right platform you migrate to.
+As many said, .NET 6 and above is going to be the right platform you migrate to.
 Microsoft/Unity and other companies in the ecosystem have already invested a lot there.

-It is your freedom to stay on Mono, and have no plan to migrate to .NET 6, but then it would be your own adventure to support yourself.
+It is your freedom to stay on Mono, and have no plan to migrate to .NET Core, but then it would be your own adventure to support yourself.